Ferruccio Busoni: the underrated Italian composer who 'breathed the air of other planets'

 Busoni’s music

 Like Liszt, who was one of his idols, he was best known in the musical world as a brilliant pianist who dazzled audiences with sublime readings of late Beethoven.
 He also followed his great predecessor in his strong predilection for transcription, reconfiguring in particular the keyboard music of Bach to impressive effect.
-Listening to the magnificent cathedral of sound that is unleashed in Busoni’s wonderful arrangement of the great master’s Chaconne for solo violin, you could be forgiven for thinking of him as a representative of late-Romanticism.
+Listening to the magnificent cathedral of sound that is unleashed in Busoni’s wonderful arrangement of the great master’s Chaconne for solo violin, you could be forgiven for thinking of him as a representative of late Romanticism

-Yet to pigeonhole Busoni as a late-Romantic composer is misleading.
+Yet to pigeonhole Busoni as a Romantic composer is misleading.
 True, the 1904 Piano Concerto is a work of excess.
 Lasting well over an hour in performance, it matches the scale and extravagance of Mahler’s Second and Third Symphonies.
 Not only does it boast one of the most difficult piano parts in the repertory, but in the fifth and final movement Busoni introduces a male-voice choir that intones a mystic ‘Hymn to Allah’ drawn from Adam Oehlenschläger’s 1805 play Aladdin.

 Alfred Brendel dismissed the Concerto as ‘monstrously overwritten’, but others counter this argument pointing out how effectively the piano is embedded within the orchestral texture.
 Furthermore, contrary to the notion that the Concerto’s structure is sprawling and unwieldy, Busoni seems to have had a clear notion of its trajectory.